Smile-SA/hots/doc/source/legal.rst

 License
 =======

-:term:`cots` is proteced by the terms of the MIT license.
+:term:`hots` is proteced by the terms of the MIT license.

 .. literalinclude:: ../../LICENSE.txt